JesperGlas/planet-py/README.md

 # planet-py
-Learning project for OpenGL (using GLEW) and REST API access.
+Learning project for OpenGL (using GLFW) and REST API access.